-SCC is more likely than BCC to spread into fatty tissues just beneath the skin.
-It is also more likely to spread to nearby lymph nodes (the bean-shaped collections of immune system cells) or to distant parts of the body, but this is not common.
+SCC is more likely than BCC to spread into deeper layers of the skin.
+It is also more likely to spread to other parts of the body, but this is not common.

-Cancers that start from the pigment-making cells of the skin (the melanocytes) are called melanomas.
+These cancers start from the pigment-making cells of the skin (melanocytes).
 Melanocytes can also form growths called moles that are not cancer.
-Melanoma and moles are discussed our document Melanoma Skin Cancer.
+Melanomas are much less common than basal and squamous cell cancers, but they are more likely to grow and spread if left untreated.
+Melanoma and moles are discussed in Melanoma Skin Cancer.

 Less common types of skin cancer

-There are also some other types of skin cancers that are not melanomas or keratinocyte cancers.
-These are not very common and account for less than 1% of all skin cancers.
+Other types of skin cancers account for less than 1% of all skin cancers.
 They include:

 - Merkel cell carcinoma